CSS-Electronics/canedge-grafana-backend/README.md

 - Click `Connect/Connect` to enter the GUI console, then enter the following:

 ```
-sudo apt update
-sudo apt install python3 python3-pip tmux
+sudo apt update && sudo apt install python3 python3-pip python3-venv tmux
 git clone https://github.com/CSS-Electronics/canedge-grafana-backend.git
 cd canedge-grafana-backend
+python3 -m venv env
+source env/bin/activate
 pip install -r requirements.txt
 tmux
 python3 canedge_datasource_cli.py file:///$PWD/LOG --port 8080
 ```

+#### Set up Grafana Cloud
+- [Set up](https://grafana.com/auth/sign-up/create-user) a free Grafana Cloud account and log in
+- In `Configuration/Plugins` install `SimpleJson` and `TrackMap` (log out and in again)
+- In `Configuration/DataSources` select `Add datasource` and `SimpleJson` and set it as the 'default'
-- In Grafana, replace your datasource URL with the `http://[IP]:[port]` endpoint and click `Save & test`
+- Replace your datasource URL with the `http://[IP]:[port]` endpoint and click `Save & test`
-- In the GUI console, press `ctrl + B` then `D` to de-attach from the session

 You should now see the sample data visualized in your imported dashboard.
+In the AWS EC2 console you can press `ctrl + B` then `D` to de-attach from the session, allowing it to run even when you close the GUI console.

-See also step 5 on how to deploy the app as a service for production.
+See also step 3 on loading your AWS S3 data and step 5 on deploying the app as a service for production.

 -----